bimoajif/meetingyuk-chatsystem-chatbot/README.md

-# Flutter Chatbot App
+# Flutter Chat System and Chatbot App

-This is a sample Flutter chatbot app that uses dialogflow to create a conversational interface.
+This is a sample chat system and chatbot app that uses Flutter to create a conversational interface.

 ## Getting Started